Estampie: Musical form

+Due to the variety of ways how estampies have been written, there are some examples of works classified as estampies that don’t exactly follow the aforementioned forms or contain several types of formal structures.
+The manuscript Douce 139 functions as a compound estampie for the first 3 puncta, but this material is not repeated in any of the later sections, where it begins to be more linear such as the form a+x, a+y, b+x, b+y, etc. This manuscript contains several other errors, such as missing endings, or endings fully written out and not notated; it is unknown whether this a scribe error, or if the manuscript is unfinished.

 In comparison to other dance forms, Grocheio considered the instrumental estampie "complicated," with puncta of varying lengths This is in contrast to the more regular verse length of the ductia.
 There are also more puncta in an estampie than in a ductia.
 He further states that this difficulty captivates the attention of both the players and listeners because of these complications.
 According to Grocheio, the vocal estampie begins with a refrain, which is repeated at the end of each stanza, with text and melody independent of the stanza.
 However, surviving songs do not include a section labeled as a refrain, so some scholars suggest that a convention must have existed for choosing lines to use as a refrain.
 Like the instrumental form, the vocal dance was complicated enough to require concentration, which helps to distract young people from wicked thoughts.

+Scholar Elizabeth Eva Leach wrote about a poetic form of estampie through the discussion of Douce 308.
+In a chapter titled "The Estampies of Douce 308" from Leach's book Music and Instruments of the Middle Ages, there is a heavy discussion about how the poetic forms of estampies differ from both instrumental and vocal forms.
+These poetic estampies were devoid of musical notation making the form reliant on syllabic stress and enjambment to make it recognizable.

 History

 The estampie is the first known genre of medieval era dance music which continues to exist today.
 The earliest reported example of this musical form is the song "Kalenda maya", written by the troubadour Raimbaut de Vaqueiras (1180–1207), possibly to a preexisting melody.
 14th century examples include estampies with subtitles such as "Isabella" and "Tre fontane".
+The estampie is also the earliest in compositional style that uses both vocal and instrumental music with each written in a different structure and it is the earliest example of dance evolving simultaneously with the complexity of music.